.

 Tourism

-The national park is a popular hiking destination.
+The national park is a popular hiking destination in Chile.
 There are clearly marked paths and many refugios which provide shelter and basic services.
 Views are breathtaking.
-Hikers can opt for a day trip to see the towers, walk the popular "W" route in about five days, or trek the full circle in 8-9 days.
+Hikers can opt for a day trip to see the towers, walk the popular "W" route in about five days, or trek the full circle in 89 days.
 It is a national park and thus hikers are not allowed to stray from the paths.
-Camping is only allowed at specified campsites, and wood fires are prohibited in the whole park.
+Camping is only allowed at specified campsites and wood fires are prohibited throughout the park.

-In 2005, a careless Czech backpacker camping illegally used a gas stove and caused a fire that destroyed 160 km of the park.
+In 2005, a careless Czech back-packer used a gasoline stove in windy weather and caused a large fire that destroyed 160 km of the park.
 Replanting, with assistance from the Czech Republic, was set to begin in September 2005.

 External links